UniversityPEI/chbmr/about.md

 ---
 title: About Us
 layout: default
-sub-title: A multidisciplinary centre of experts who are essential to patient-oriented research.
+sub-title: A multidisciplinary centre of experts who conduct, and are passionate about, patient-oriented research that can shape and impact healthcare and biotech industries.
+published: false
 ---
 # About Us